JogoShugh/CoderDojoPonceSprings.TicTacToe/exercises.md

 ## Step 3: Compare your thoughts with mine

-* A tic tac toe board consists of 3 rows, each row containing 3 empty squares, for a total of 9 squares.
+* A Tic-tac-toe board consists of 3 rows, each row containing 3 empty squares, for a total of 9 squares.
 * A game has two players, player X, and player O.
 * The first player to play is X, and makes the first move by drawing an X in one of the empty squares.
 * After the first move, player O makes a move by drawing an O in one of the empty squares, and then play alternates between the two players.